AndrasCsorba/Piaggo-GSAP-Scroll-landing-page/README.md

 The HTML structure includes:

 Header: SVG icons for styling and branding.
-Panel: Displays the Piaggio Liberty 150 model with details and rotating view.
+Panel: Displays the Piaggio Liberty 150 modell with details and rotating view.
 Specifications and Characteristics: Lists displaying model features.
 Outro: Concludes with pricing and a "Learn More" button. style.css